 Real estate prices, depending on where you live in the state, are cheaper.

-Practically everything is cheaper than it is, say in New York, be it in the city or one of the boroughs or Long Island.
+Practically everything is cheaper than it is, say, in New York, be it in the city or one of the boroughs or Long Island, no matter how you slice it.

-So uh, and and they were worried about it.
+So, and they were worried about it.

-Uh, and these people were adamant.
+And these people were adamant.

 The people that are moving were adamant about why.

-They just, and they were willing to leave families, they were willing to leave long-term made routes because they just can't afford it anymore.
+they were willing to leave long-term made routes because they just can't afford it anymore.

 And there was no upward mobility.

-There wasn't any more opportunity being produced, While all the prices are going up and the taxes are going up.
+There wasn't any more opportunity being produced while all the prices are going up and the taxes are going up.

-And this is happening in a number of Northeastern states and upper Midwestern states that are currently under Democratic control.
+And this is happening in a number of northeastern states and upper Midwestern states that are currently under Democratic control.

 They just can't do it anymore.

-And this the story by Lambrough, or they just refuse to do it anymore under the current circumstances where they want more flexibility and opportunity, basically want more disposable income.
+And this story by Lamborough, or they just refuse to do it anymore in the current circumstances where they want more flexibility and opportunity.

-Uh the net beneficiary of all this will continue to be the Republican Party, says Merle Black, because the population shift is moving into an environment that's heavily dominated by Republicans already.
+The net beneficiary of all this will continue to be the Republican Party, says Merle Black, because the population shift is moving into an environment that's heavily dominated by Republicans already.

 Merle Black's the Emory University Professor of Politics and Government, co-author of seminal books on the South's political realignment.

-And that's why John Kerry was saying you don't need the South to win the White House.
+And that's why John Kerry was saying, you don't need the South to win the White House.

 And that's why John Edwards couldn't pull a single Southern state.